eForth1 v2.6

 eForth1 - eForth for Arduino UNO

-Dr. Chen-Hanson Ting, the creator of eForth and one of the inspiring figures of Forth community, wrote: >*In all these years, I have thought that the eForth Model is a good model useful for all different processors and microcontrollers, and for all different applications.
+Dr. Chen-Hanson Ting, the name often associated with eForth and one of the inspiring figures of Forth community, wrote: >*In all these years, I have thought that the eForth Model is a good model useful for all different processors and microcontrollers, and for all different applications.
 It is a very simple model for anybody who like to learn Forth and to use it for their own applications.*

 In 2011, Dr. Ting created *328eForth* to run Forth on Arduino UNO and wrote in his ceForth_33 document: